Refugee Sponsorship Fund

-So far Cornerstone has sponsored two Syrian families as they’ve begun a new life here in PEI.
-Our financial commitments to them have concluded but we remain in close contact as friends.
+So far Cornerstone has sponsored two Syrian families as they’ve begun a new life here in PEI, and are at various stages in process with other families.
+Our financial commitments to the first two families have concluded but we remain in contact as friends.

 Here are some links you may find helpful:

-For a much more detailed collection of links and information, visit the Convention of Atlantic Baptist Churches website.
-Cornerstone is a part of the CABC’s network of 400+ churches and it is one of the few Sponsorship Agreement Holder organizations in Atlantic Canada.
+For a much more detailed collection of links and information, visit the Canadian Baptists of Atlantic Canada website.
+Cornerstone is a part of the CBAC’s network of 400+ churches and it is one of the few Sponsorship Agreement Holder organizations in Atlantic Canada.

 Questions and Answers